agkurt/agkurt/README.md

 ---

 Hi everyone, I am Ahmet.
 I try to add new things to myself every day in the field of iOS.
 I work with the UIkit framework.
-You can access the applications I have developed from the repo section.I am looking for a company where I can develop myself in this direction.
+You can access the applications I have developed from the repo section.
+I am looking for a company where I can develop myself in this direction.

 ---